-Forex-Dollar rally fizzles as euro comes off lows
+FOREX-Dollar rally fizzles as euro comes off lows

+* Crimea tensions drive up safe-haven yen, Swiss franc (Recasts; adds New York trades, quotes; changes byline; dateline previously LONDON)

-NEW YORK (Reuters) - A three-day dollar rally sputtered out on Friday as world markets adapted to possible shifts in U.S. monetary policy and the euro rose on news of a record monthly euro zone current account surplus.
+NEW YORK, March 21 (Reuters) - The dollar’s three-day rally sputtered on Friday as the euro rose against the greenback on after data showed a record euro zone current account surplus in January.

 The dollar, whose gains accelerated on Wednesday after the chair of the Federal Reserve hinted that U.S. interest rates may rise sooner than anticipated, eased against other major currencies.

-The U.S. dollar index .DXY, which measures the dollar against six major currencies, declined 0.12 percent to 80.093, a day after touching a three-week high of 80.354.
+The U.S. dollar index, which measures the dollar against six major currencies, declined by 0.08 percent to 80.124, a day after touching a three-week high of 80.354.

-“We have had a decent correction and we are coming up for air,” said David Gilmore, a partner at Foreign Exchange Analytics in Essex, Connecticut.
-“We’ve had a modest shift in the Fed’s tone, and it’s not that dramatic.”

-Fed leader Janet Yellen on Wednesday seemed to suggest the central bank might end sooner than generally expected its low-interest policies, put in place after the global financial crisis.
-Such a shift would rattle global financial markets.

-Speculation that the United States may accelerate the end of ultra-low interest rates had obscured international trade flows and other economic fundamentals that favor the euro over the dollar, said Michael Woolfolk, senior market strategist at Bank of New York Mellon in New York.
+The speculation that the United States may accelerate the end of ultra-low interest rates had obscured the international trade flows and other economic fundamentals that favor the euro over the dollar, said Michael Woolfolk, senior market strategist at Bank of New York Mellon in New York.

 “It’s a return to the mean,” Woolfolk said.
 “What we are seeing is a return to where the euro wants to be: above the $1.38 level.”